Featured Team Members: Julia Lehr, MSSW, LCSW, AMFT

 I have two dogs that are a great part of my personal life.
 They’re how I find joy and curiosity, and I love observing how they’re interacting with the natural environment when we’re hiking or trail running.
 Just being outside with them provides some of my happiest moments.
 They fuel my passion to take time to slow down and be in nature and appreciate what is around me.

 One of my dogs, Ezra, has been seeing clients with me for probably three years.
-I used to do a lot of animal-assisted work with adolescents and incorporated her in that.
-She’s super sensitive and having her there is a great way for the younger students to talk about personal boundaries and how to pick up on social cues.
+She’s super sensitive and having her there is a great way for younger students to talk about personal boundaries and how to pick up on social cues.
 Oftentimes, kids are coming into wilderness therapy with a high level of impulsivity and aggression.
 They’re very motivated by a furry, cute thing and want to develop a relationship with the dog.
 A lot of what I do is working on attachment with students, so whether I have Ezra with me or I’m just talking about animals in general, it’s a way to get to that attachment piece with resistant clients who are distrustful of adults or relationships.